How User-Friendly Is Your Website?

 Ask yourself what it would take for you to think of your website as a success.

 Is it more sales?
 More phone calls?
-Less support calls?
+Fewer support calls?

 Whatever that goal is, create a call to action (or multiple calls to action) around that goal(s).